A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 While all of the recent galaxy-based BAO scale measurements, as well as the latest SN~Ia data show excellent agreement with {\it Planck} data, there do remain two occurrences of slight discrepancies of $\sim 2.5\sigma$ with geometric observables. (i)~The BAO scale extracted from measurements of the Lyman-$\alpha$ forest at high redshifts~\cite{Delubac:2014aqe}. (ii)~The Hubble parameter reported by Riess et al.~\cite{Riess:2011yx} based on SNe~Ia measurements.

 Whereas the reason for the discrepancy in (i) remains unclear, a re-analysis of the SNe~Ia data~\cite{Efstathiou:2013via} finds a value within one standard deviation of the {\it Planck} value, pointing to systematic issues as a more likely explanation for this tension.
+On the other hand, even in a more recent analysis, the tension seems to remain present~\cite{Riess:2016jrr}.

 \paragraph{Shape measurements} Even though the CMB power spectra are exquisitely sensitive to the structure of the Universe and the physics around the time of recombination (at a redshift $z \approx 1100$), much of the later evolution of cosmic structures only weakly affects the temperature and polarization power spectra.
 It may thus be helpful to combine CMB data with lower-redshift tracers of the cosmic structure, particularly with regard to models in which the growth of perturbations at late times is affected (e.g., HDM or dark energy models).
 Information about the late-time structure of the Universe can for instance be extracted from galaxy surveys (2-/3-dimensional power spectra of the galaxy distribution, redshift space distortions, weak gravitational lensing of galaxies), quasar spectra (1-dimensional power spectrum of hydrogen gas from measurements of the Lyman-$\alpha$ forest), and even from the CMB maps (weak lensing of the CMB, cluster counts).
-Compared to the CMB power spectra, the interpretation of most of these observations tends not to be as straightforward, due to complications introduced by, e.g., non-linear structure growth and less well understood astrophysical processes.
+Compared to the CMB power spectra, the interpretation of most of these observations tends not to be as straightforward, due to complications introduced by, e.g., non-linear structure growth and complicated astrophysical processes.

 Of particular note here is a mild tension concerning the amplitude of matter perturbations on small scales.
 Assuming base $\Lambda$CDM, {\it Planck} CMB data prefer somewhat more power than has been inferred from galaxy weak lensing~\cite{Heymans:2013fya}, cluster counts~\cite{Ade:2015fva}, and redshift space distortions~\cite{Samushia:2013yga}.
-It has been suggested that this could potentially be a sign of an additional HDM component~\cite{Wyman:2013lza,Hamann:2013iba,Giunti:2013aea,Battye:2013xqa}, but this interpretation is not fully compelling either~\cite{Leistedt:2014sia}.
+It has been suggested that this could potentially be a sign of an additional HDM component~\cite{Wyman:2013lza,Hamann:2013iba,Giunti:2013aea,Battye:2013xqa}, but this interpretation is not fully compelling either, as it is not statistically required by the data~\cite{Leistedt:2014sia}.
 Lyman-$\alpha$ data, on the other hand, appear perfectly consistent with CMB data~\cite{Palanque-Delabrouille:2014jca} in base $\Lambda$CDM.